solita/solita.github.com/_posts/2017-06-26-windows-containers-your-way.md

 ## Finally

-The success of Docker in the Linux ecosystem is a strong show of strength.
-Further, Microsoft is investing heavily on containers now and they're getting closer to target all the time.
+The success of Docker in the Linux ecosystem is a strong indicator.
+On Windows side of things Microsoft is doing some heavy lifting to make Windows Server fully container capable and they are getting closer to the target all the time.

 So, should you run Windows Container in production today?
 Probably not.
 Although you probably could, that would mean a lot of quality time spend with Google and solving bleeding edge problems.